-Gemma's photography is primarily a form to document and find images to turn into giant painted postcards and other artworks.
-This is not to say that she doesn't embrace different types of photography nor innovation however.
+Gemma uses photography is primarily to document and find images to turn into giant painted postcards and other artworks.

-All of her photos can be found on her flickr account, www.flickr.com/photos/noblueskies and you will find mainly imagery from many of the places around the UK (and the world) she has visited as well as documentation of some of her more unique projects and events she has been involved with.
+Her photography can be found on her Flickr account, www.flickr.com/photos/noblueskies and you will find mainly imagery from many of the places she has visited as well as documentation of some of her more unique projects and events she has been involved with.

-Her creative projects in photography tend to revolve about the idea of creating a truthful representation of a place through photography rather than subverting the falseness of the postcard image.
-Below she talks more about her photographic projects.
+Her artistic projects in photography tend to revolve about the idea of creating a truthful representation of a place through photography rather than subverting the falseness of the postcard image.

 Perambulation - Oct 2009 to Oct 2010